rosiefaulkner/vanilla-js-url-shortener/README.md

 ## Demo

-Visit [this demo site](https://vanilla-simple-url-shortener.herokuapp.com/)to check it out!
+Visit [this demo site](https://vanilla-simple-url-shortener.herokuapp.com/) to check it out!